 Jokhang Temple in Lhasa - Tibet

 Situated in the heart of old Lhasa city, Jokhang Temple is regarded as the spiritual center of Tibet.
 Along with the Potala Palace, it is a sight not to be missed for those who travel in Tibet, and one of the best places to learn about the unique Tibetan Buddhism.
-The temple was listed into the World Heritage Sites by UNESCO.
+The temple was listed in the World Heritage Sites by UNESCO.

 What to see in Jokhang Temple

-Jokhang Temple is a holy shrine that well preserves numerous historical relics since Tang Dynasty, including the statues of King Songtesn Gampo, Princess Wencheng and Princess Bhrikuti Devi.
+Jokhang Temple is a holy shrine that well preserves numerous historical relics since the Tang Dynasty, including the statues of King Songtesn Gampo, Princess Wencheng and Princess Bhrikuti Devi.
 Most of these Buddhist statues were brought by the two princesses as part of their dowries.
 The statue of Sakyamuni at age 12 sitting in the middle of the main hall is the most precious treasure of the temple.
-It has been gilded many times since it was brought by Princess Wencheng, and decorated elaborately with jewels typical of Tibet.
-Statues of King Songtsem Gampo, Princess Wen Cheng and Princess Bhrikuti are on the second floor.
+It has been gilded many times since it was brought by Princess Wencheng and decorated elaborately with jewels typical of Tibet.
+Statues of King Songtsem Gampo, Princess Wen Cheng, and Princess Bhrikuti are on the second floor.

 The golden roof is a highlight in Jokhang Temple, as it offers a great view of Lhasa city and the Potala Palace.
 The roof is a way back to the real world from the inner temple, here you can see the monks debating in the courtyards within temple and the devout pilgrims prostrating themselves at the entrance of the temple, and the Barkhor street, which is a famous Kora around Jokhang Temple and a market for selling souvenirs.